 Specific primary documents and questions will be assigned to augment topics discussed in lecture.
-For those discussions with papers, each response must be 1-2 or 2-3 pages typed depending on the topic and due at the beginning of the period.
-Responses are worth 20 points depending on length.
+For those discussions with papers, each response must be about 2-3 pages, typed and is due at the beginning of the period.
+Responses are worth 20 points.
 Students must refer to the documents in question in order to receive full points.

 Please reference as follows: (author, pp# or author, section #)